Building a Greenhouse – Greenhouse Kit Site Selection

-Greenhouse solar horizon: When building a greenhouse, consider that solar greenhouses should preferably have unrestricted sunlight from the south, east and west - in that order of preference.
+Greenhouse solar horizon: When building a greenhouse, consider that solar greenhouses should preferably have unrestricted sunlight from the south, east and west – in that order of preference.
 You can approach a solar architect in your area if you have questions or need advice about the placement of your garden greenhouse kit.
 A solar pathfinder is a useful tool to borrow.
-If you have a lot of sun in the summer this may cause overheating problems.
-Deciduous trees may be helpful as they lose their leaves allowing solar gain in the winter while still providing shade in the summer.
+If you have a lot of sun in the summer this may cause overheating problems in your greenhouse.
+Deciduous trees may be helpful as they lose their leaves allowing solar gain in the winter while still providing shade for green houses in the summer.
 When selecting your greenhouse site, if you have to choose between morning sun or afternoon sun, the plants prefer the morning sun to get them off to an early start.
-The dome site needs to have a minimum of 4 to 5 hours of clear sun for the dome to perform effectively.
-If it has less than this, the dome will still perform but you need perhaps to add auxiliary heat in the winter months.
+Sites for building a greenhouse need to have a minimum of 4 to 5 hours of clear sun per day for the geodesic dome to perform effectively.
+If your site has less sun than this, the Growing Dome will still perform but you may perhaps have to add auxiliary heat in the winter months.
 You can consult a solar architect about the specifics of your site.

-Proximity to dwelling: If the dome is fairly close to the house it's easier to pop in and pick fresh greens or a few herbs for your salad or stir-fry.
-Also, it's easier to shovel a path through the snow and to supply power and water to a dome close to the house.
+Backyard Greenhouse proximity to dwelling: If backyard greenhouses are fairly close to the house, it’s easier to pop in and pick fresh greens or a few herbs for your salad or stir-fry.
+Also, it’s easier to shovel a path through the snow and to supply power and water to a Growing Dome that sits close to the house.

-Shelter: Choosing a location for garden greenhouses that are sheltered from the wind is useful in order to reduce heat loss in the winter, and also reduce stress on the vents during high winds.
+Greenhouse Shelter: Choosing a location for garden greenhouses that are sheltered from the wind is useful in order to reduce heat loss in the winter, and also for reducing stress on the vents during high winds.

-Soil: It is preferable to start with a level site.
-Otherwise, use a slope to the south.
-The site needs to be leveled, and usually owners choose to excavate the high side in combination with building up the low side often using a retaining wall made of landscape timbers or rocks.
+Garden greenhouse soil: It is preferable to start with a level site for solar green houses.
+Otherwise, use a south-facing slope.
+The site for the geodesic greenhouse kit needs to be leveled, and usually owners choose to excavate the high side in combination with building up the low side.
+This often is done while using a retaining wall made of landscape timbers or rocks on the high side.

-If your soil is poor and rocky you may choose to excavate down a foot or two, remove the poor soil and bring in good topsoil, or build up on top of the existing soil.
+If your soil is poor and rocky for your garden greenhouse, you may choose to excavate down a foot or two, remove the poor soil and bring in good topsoil, or build up on top of the existing soil.
 It is strongly advised to remove all perennial weed at this juncture, as removing them later is a proverbial pain.
-When building a greenhouse kit, many dome owners have regretted omitting this step (including myself).
-Also remove creeping weeds with underground rhizomes to a distance of a couple of feet away from the dome, as they can creep under the wall and right through the insulation!
-If you have gophers or burrowing animals, you may want to cover the floor of the dome with hardware cloth (galvanized metal screen approx. 1/4" mesh.)
+When building a greenhouse kit, many dome owners have regretted omitting this step.
+Also remove creeping weeds with underground rhizomes to a distance of a couple of feet away from the Growing Dome, as they can creep under the wall of your greenhouse and right through the insulation!
+If you have gophers or burrowing animals, you may want to cover the floor of your Growing Dome with hardware cloth (galvanized metal screen approx. 1/4″ mesh.)